Poojadotashok/Poojadotashok/README.md

 # Pooja Ashok

- hold a Master’s in Data Analytics and a Bachelor’s in Computer Science, with a passion for building scalable software solutions and extracting insights from complex datasets.
+I hold a Master’s in Data Analytics and a Bachelor’s in Computer Science, with a passion for building scalable software solutions and extracting insights from complex datasets.
 My academic foundation in software development and data analytics enables me to craft data-driven solutions that drive business impact and operational efficiency.

 ### What I Bring to the Table
 I combine my experience in **software development** with expertise in **data science**, using technologies like **Python, SQL, and machine learning** to solve real-world problems.
 Whether it's optimizing code for better performance or analyzing data trends to inform decisions, I ensure that the solutions I build are both functional and impactful.